Presidio La Bahia

 I woke early and felt a little disappointed that we'd had no excitement in the night.
 I put on my running shoes and headed out to the fort courtyard and did a few laps while we still had the fort to ourselves.
 The church bells started their chiming at 8 and the museum opened at 9.
 We lingered a while after breakfast, but checked out before the magical spell was broken by school buses or tourist jabber.

-Special thanks to friend, Lori for sharing a link with a write up about La Presidio.
+With all the rules and regulations these days, I'm surprised they didn't do a background check!
+Thanks to friend, Lori for sharing a link with a write up about La Presidio.
 This little gem of an overnight was just 2 hours from my home and I never knew about it!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.